wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- Improved user experience by preventing browser auto-fill on the password field in the new registration form.

 = 4.6.3 =
 - WordPress 6.8 compatibility related changes.
 - Added a new feature to set 'default content protection' settings.